-The way that adults and children are dealt with in a medical environment can be different at times.
-Not only do the types of diseases and illnesses that they are susceptible to differ, but so do the treatments and the the manner by which they need to be examined.
-Records show that vision problems affect one in twenty pre-school aged children, and one in four school aged children, so it is extremely important that you get your children’s eyes checked regularly.
+Adults and children are often treated differently in a medical environment.
+Not only do the types of diseases and illnesses that they are susceptible to differ, but so do the treatments and the way they need to be examined.
+Studies have indicated that vision problems affect one in twenty pre-school aged children, and one in four school-aged children, so it’s extremely important that your child gets a pediatric eye exam regularly.

-This why when it comes to pediatric eye exams, it is important that you go to an eye doctor who specializes in working with children, such as the eye doctors here at Northside Eyecare in Evansville.
-They will know how to properly communicate with the child, both during the examination and in the explaining of the results (as well as being able to explain to the parents!)
+When it comes to pediatric eye exams, it’s important that you go to an eye doctor who specializes in working with children, such as the eye doctors here at Northside Eyecare in Evansville.
+They will know how to properly communicate with your child, both during the examination and when explaining the results (as well as being able to explain to the parents!)

-It can sometimes be difficult with children, because even though they may know that there is an issue, they may not tell you, or may not be able to accurately describe the problem that they are having.
-A child who has had poor long distance vision for a substantial amount of time, may not even be aware that they have a problem.
+It can sometimes be difficult with children to know if they have a vision problem.
+Even though they may know that there is an issue, they may not tell you, or may not be able to accurately describe the problem.
+For example, a child who has had poor long-distance vision for a substantial amount of time may not even be aware that they have a problem.

-Eyes are very important in the learning process and eye or vision problems can be central in the development of a child.
-Not only is it quicker and easier to cure problems if they are diagnosed at an early age, but it can impact on how your child develops at school, and can even affect whether they want to go to school.
+Eyes are very important in the learning process and eye or vision problems can be central in the overall development of a child.
+Not only is it quicker and easier to cure problems if they are diagnosed at an early age, but it can impact on how your child learns at school and can even affect whether they want to go to school.

 A good children’s eye exam will check issues which are vitally important for learning, as well as avoiding discomfort and future problems, such as:

 - Peripheral awareness